DznBryn/jb-finder-app/job-finder-mvp-plan.md

 ## Goals

-- Translate the PRD into a concrete architecture and implementation approach.
 - Define minimal data model, APIs, and services needed for the MVP flow.
 - Keep scope aligned with constraints: no auto-apply, no scraping, no mandatory signup.